w3c/vc-data-model/VCDMExplainer.md

   <img src="diagrams/ecosystem.svg" width="100%" height="400">
 </a>

+It should be noted that the data model has separate roles of holder and subject.
+Whilst it is recognised that in many cases the holder of a verifiable credential will be the subject, in certain cases it will not be.
+For example, a parent (the holder) may hold the verifiable credentials of a child (the subject), or a pet lover (the holder) may hold the verifiable credentials of its pet (the subject).
+The advanced concepts section of the data model document deals with these special cases.

 ### Claims, Credentials, and Presentations

 The ecosystem roles exchange data enabling the realization of the use